Skip to content

 Step 2: Open a Separate Account and Name It

 Do not save into your checking account.
-Money sitting in the same account you spend from gets spent.
-This isn’t a discipline failure — it’s just how people behave when money is accessible and earmarked for nothing specific.
+Money sitting in the same account you spend from usually gets spent.
+In fact, this isn’t a discipline failure; rather, it’s how people naturally behave when money is accessible and has no specific purpose.
+Therefore, open a separate savings account—ideally at a different bank than your main checking account.

-Open a separate savings account, preferably at a different bank than your main checking account.
 The slight friction of transferring money between banks makes impulsive withdrawals less automatic.
 Most online banks in the US, UK, and Canada offer high-yield savings accounts with no minimum balance and no monthly fees — there’s no reason to use a traditional savings account earning near zero.

 Name the account something specific.
 “Emergency Fund” or “First $1,000” works.
 It sounds like a minor detail, but people consistently make fewer withdrawals from named accounts than from unnamed ones.
 The label makes the purpose concrete.

-Set up an automatic transfer for the day after your paycheck clears.
 Even $50 or $75 to start.
 The goal is to make saving happen before you have a chance to spend that money on something else.

 How to Screen Tenants the Right Way